-With less than eight months before the European Union’s General Data Protection Regulation (GDPR) goes into enforcement, there isn’t a moment to lose for subject companies.
-On May 25, 2018, inaction could cost up to 20 million euros or 4 percent of total worldwide annual revenue, whichever is higher.
+There isn't a moment to lose for companies subject to the European Union’s General Data Protection Regulation (GDPR).
+Failure to take action could cost up to 20 million euros or 4 percent of total worldwide annual revenue, whichever is higher.

 To get you started, we’re sharing five tips from our GDPR Compliance Guide.
-After helping dozens of our clients plan for compliance, we believe these are the essential tasks GDPR-subject companies must have implemented before next May.
+After helping dozens of our clients plan for compliance, we believe these are the essential tasks GDPR-subject companies must have implemented when enforcement begins May 25, 2018.

 And if you aren’t sure if your company is subject to the GDPR, get this datasheet.
 It summarizes the general categories of subject companies and will jumpstart your process.